UnionOfRAD/manual/en/models/using-an-entity.md

 The `isField()` method checks to see if a particular field exists in a model's schema.
 This method can check a single field, or return the first field found in an array of multiple options.
 The parameter is `$field`, a single field (string) or list of fields (array) to check the existence of.

 ## Resetting Model Instances
-Lithium provides the `reset()` method to reset/destroy instances of your model if that is required in your app.
+li3 provides the `reset()` method to reset/destroy instances of your model if that is required in your app.
 This will unset the instances of the model.